nirmalsharmamca/laravel-kafka-php/readme.md

   php artisan kafka:test-consume --consumer-group=test-local --topic=demo-topic --dlq-topic=demo-dlq
 ```

-## You can use KafkaConsumerException during business logic or in handler to send message forcefully in DLQ
+## You can use KafkaConsumerException for business logic or consumer handler logic to send message forcefully in DLQ
 ```
   use Nirmalsharma\LaravelKafkaPhp\Exceptions\KafkaConsumerException;